alexandrenolla/API-REST/README.md

 ```

-2. Change the path at the Connection String in the appsettings.Development.json file to the path of your local folder
+2. Change the path at the Connection String in the appsettings.Development.json file to the path of your local folder:

 ```
  "ConnectionStrings": {
     "LabSchoolContext" : "Data Source=/yourlocalpath/[alexandre]labschoolbd.db;"
   }
 ```

 3. Install the following packages by running the commands: